ghada49/QuickSign-Team10/README.md

   For each part of the project, (backend, frontend, model), first install the corresponding requirements which are integrated in a separate file specific to each part called requirements.txt.

   ## To set up the backend
-   - Sign in through the terminal of AWS to connect with the IAM user to be able to access AWS tools.
-   - Download the older version of python specified in the requirements file present in the backend directory, and run ml.py using a separate environment
+  1. Setting up environment for ml.py:
+     - Create a virtual environment with Python 3.10.18
+     - Install the dependencies from requirements.txt in the backend directory
+     - Run ml.py inside this environment
+  2. Setting up environment for app.py:
+     - Install the dependencies from requirements.txt (on a separate environment)
      - Run app.py
-   - Backend APIs are accessible at http://localhost:5000.
+     - Backend APIs are accessible at http://localhost:5000
   ## To run the frontend
    - Install npm in the command prompt:
      ```bash